Richard Haking: Plan

-That day Haking's plan was approved at a conference at Choques, attended by Major-General Richard Butler (Deputy Chief of Staff, BEF) with Major Howard in attendance, Major-General George Barrow (Chief of Staff of the First Army) and Major-General Charles Harington (Chief of Staff of the Second Army).
-Plumer (GOC Second Army) also approved the plan at another meeting that day and at a later meeting it was agreed that the bombardment – by the equivalent of five or six divisional artilleries – should start on 14 July, with a view to an attack on 17 July to capture and hold the German first line.
+That day Haking's plan was approved at a conference at Choques, attended by Major General Richard Butler (the deputy chief of the general staff of the BEF) with Major Howard in attendance, Major General George Barrow (the major general, general staff [MGGS] of the First Army) and Major General Charles Harington (MGGS Second Army).
+Plumer also approved the plan at another meeting that day and at a later meeting it was agreed that the bombardment – by the equivalent of five or six divisional artilleries – should start on 14 July, with a view to an attack on 17 July to capture and hold the German first line.

 Haking learned that the Second Army was only giving him the artillery of the 4th Australian Division and the 5th Australian Division, not three as promised.
 Haking was also concerned at the shortage of ammunition and the inexperience of the Australian gunners.
 He reduced the width of the attack to around 3500 yd, apparently in the belief that he had sufficient artillery to cover this front.
-Major-General Harold Walker, the commander of the 1st Australian Division, refused to let it take part in the attack, an act of "rank insubordination" which, in John Bourne's view, he might very well not have "got away with" had he been in command of a British division.
-Bourne comments that Walker's stand did not prevent the involvement of Australian troops, as the 5th Australian Division (Major-General James McCay) took part – the division was inexperienced, not having been in France for long.
+Major General Harold Walker, commanding the 1st Australian Division, refused to let it take part in the attack, an act of "rank insubordination" which, in John Bourne's view, he might very well not have "got away with" had he been in command of a British division.
+Bourne comments that Walker's stand did not prevent the involvement of Australian troops, as the new 5th Australian Division (Major General James Whiteside McCay) took part – the division was inexperienced, not having been in France for long.

 At a meeting with Haking, Monro, Plumer, Barrow and Harington on 16 July, Butler reiterated Haig's conditions that sufficient guns and ammunition for counter-battery work be available and that intelligence reports of the movement of German reserves meant that the attack was not as urgent.
-(Note: Major Howard, one of Haig's staff, had inspected the front on 14 July, and Elliott (15th Australian Brigade) showed him the 400 yd-wide stretch of no man's land, overlooked by the Sugar Loaf, which his troops were expected to cross.
+(Note: Major Howard, one of Haig's staff, had inspected the front on 14 July and Elliott (15th Australian Brigade) showed him the 400 yd-wide stretch of no man's land, overlooked by the Sugar Loaf, which his troops were expected to cross.
 Howard reported his concerns to Haig and to Harington.
 Haig provisionally approved the operation on 15 July.)
 Haking was "most emphatic" that the troops were "worked up ... ready and anxious" to attack and that a delay would be poor for morale.
-Butler reiterated Haig's concerns in a memo (17 July).
+Butler reiterated Haig's concerns in a memo of 17 July.